Antimality/MyBoplMods/README.md

 #### Current Hurdles
 No idea if direct control of motion is even possible Haven't figured out how to control abilities
-## Ability Cycle
-Change which ability (left/right/middle) get's swichted when picking up a new ability.
-Either controlled or random.
-#### Current Hurdles
-None expected, use AbilityStorm for refrence
 ## Ability Reroll
 Reroll abilities once per round.
 Good for all random games or when you get super countered and need a hail-mary.
 ## Ride The Lightning